sjhloco/build_fabric/README.md

 boot nxos bootflash:/nxos.9.3.5.bin sup-1
 ```

 - Leaf and border switches also need the TCAM allocation changed to allow for *arp-suppression*.
-This can differ dependant on device model, any changes made need correcting in `/roles/base/templates/nxos/bse_tmpl.j2` to keep it idempotent.
+This can differ dependant on device model, any changes made need correcting in `/roles/base/templates/nxos/bse_tmpl.j2` to keep it idempotent

 ```none
 hardware access-list tcam region racl 512